toto6038/windows-uwp.zh-tw/windows-apps-src/design/style/color.md

     :::column span="2":::
         **Lighting**

-        Be aware that variation in ambient lighting can affect the useability of your app.
+        Be aware that variation in ambient lighting can affect the usability of your app.
 For example, a page with a black background might unreadable outside due to screen glare, while a page with a white background might be painful to look at in a dark room.
     :::column-end:::
 :::row-end:::